airbytehq/airbyte/docs/connector-development/tutorials/profile-java-connector-memory.md

 7. Create a connection using the connector to be profiled.
     - The `Replication frequency` of this connector should be `manual` so that we can control when it starts.
     - We can use the e2e test connectors as either the source or destination for convenience.
+    - The e2e test connectors are usually very reliable, and requires little configuration.
-    - For example, if we are profiling a source connector, create an e2e test destination, which requires no configuration at all.
+    - For example, if we are profiling a source connector, create an e2e test destination at the other end of the connection.

 8. Profile the connector in question.
     - Launch a data sync run.